Luigi Cadorna: First World War

 Cadorna inherited a difficult political and military situation.
-The government of Premier Antonio Salandra favored initial neutrality over Italy's treaty commitments under the Triple Alliance.
-Cadorna was accordingly obliged to reverse long established strategic plans while discovering that the army was ill-prepared for war against Austria-Hungary and Germany.
+The government of Premier Antonio Salandra favoured initial neutrality over Italy's treaty commitments under the Triple Alliance.
+Cadorna was accordingly obliged to reverse long-established strategic plans while discovering that the army was ill-prepared for war against Austria-Hungary and Germany.
 In particular large numbers of men and quantities of equipment had been deployed to Tripolitania leaving the home army disorganized.

 Cadorna launched four offensives in 1915, all along the Isonzo River.
 The goal of these offensives was the fortress of Gorizia, the capture of which would permit the Italian armies to pivot south and march on Trieste, or continue on to the Ljubljana Gap.
 Many offensives failed, resulting in some 250,000 Italian casualties before capturing the city in 1916.
-Cadorna would ultimately fight eleven battles on the Isonzo between 1915 and 1917, comprising one outright victory, six tactical victories or limited advances, three inconclusive offensives and one defeat.
+Cadorna would ultimately fight eleven battles on the Isonzo between 1915 and 1917, comprising one outright victory, six tactical victories or limited advances, three inconclusive offensives, and one defeat.
 Additional forces were arrayed along the Trentino salient, attacking towards Rovereto, Trento, and Bolzano.
 These attacks also failed.
-The terrain along the Isonzo and Trentino was completely unsuited for offensive warfare–mountainous and broken, with no room for maneuver.
+The terrain along the Isonzo and Trentino was completely unsuited for offensive warfare– mountainous and broken, with no room for manoeuvring.

-On 24 October 1917 a combined Austro-Hungarian/German army struck across the Isonzo at Kobarid (called Caporetto in Italian) and by 12 November had advanced all the way to the Piave River.
-Cadorna's disposition of most of his troops far forward, with little defense in depth, contributed greatly to the Defeat at Caporetto; but graver still were the responsibilities of other officers, notably Pietro Badoglio, then corps commander in a sector overrun by the Austro-German attack.
+On 24 October 1917, a combined Austro-Hungarian/German army struck across the Isonzo at Kobarid (called Caporetto in Italian) and by 12 November had advanced all the way to the Piave River.
+Cadorna's disposition of most of his troops far forward, with little defence in depth, contributed greatly to the Defeat at Caporetto; but graver still were the responsibilities of other officers, notably Pietro Badoglio, then corps commander in a sector overrun by the Austro-German attack.
 Cadorna himself had been on leave for most of October and his immediate subordinate was seriously ill.

 The Italian Army retreated in disarray and seemed on the verge of total collapse; 275,000 soldiers were captured.
 Italy's allies Britain and France insisted on the dismissal of Cadorna (the General was relieved of command on 9 November 1917) and sent eleven divisions to reinforce the Italian front.
 However, these troops played no role in stemming the advancing Germans and Austro-Hungarians, because they were deployed on the Mincio River, some 97 kilometres (60 mi) behind the Piave, as the British and French strategists did not believe the Piave line could be held.

 The king appointed the respected General Armando Diaz as Chief of General Staff, with Badoglio named as his second-in-command.
 Cadorna was reassigned as the Italian representative to the Allied Supreme War Council set up in Versailles.

-The restored Italian defensive line was held during the subsequent Battle of the Piave River and later served as springboard for the Battle of Vittorio Veneto, where the Austro-Hungarian army was finally defeated, after eleven days of resistance, by 51 Italian divisions, 3 British divisions, 2 French divisions, 1 Czechoslovak Division, and 1 U.S. Infantry Regiment.
+The restored Italian defensive line was held during the subsequent Battle of the Piave River and later served as a springboard for the Battle of Vittorio Veneto, where the Austro-Hungarian army was finally defeated, after eleven days of resistance, by 51 Italian divisions, 3 British divisions, 2 French divisions, 1 Czechoslovak Division, and 1 U.S. Infantry Regiment.
 The Italians and their allies captured 426,000 enemy soldiers.